 sufficiunt vires, nec vox aut verba sequuntur

-(Just as while we sleep, once our eyes grow heavy and are enwrapped in
+(Just as while sleeping, once our eyes are heavy and we enwrapped in

-suffices no longer, neither our voice nor our words follow)
+suffices now no more, neither voice nor words will second us)

 Situated in such a context, in the midst of his sorrow, the idea that “Chaque époque rêve la suivante” would itself most likely have been a semblance or apparition: the prospect was consoling and helped to reconcile him to the event, but he was aware that it was probably more illusory than real – that the acts whereby the next age would be given shape could not possibly have anything so specific in view and that they were, as Michelet went on to note, more procreative than articulate and creative, let alone correlate to dreams in any definition of the term.